Krishna-pathak1535/smart-city-violence-detection/README.md

     At its heart, a sophisticated Convolutional Neural Network (CNN) combined with a Long Short-Term Memory (LSTM) network processes incoming video frames.
 This core extracts spatio-temporal features to accurately classify the video segment into one of three predefined categories: "Normal," "Violence," or "Weaponized."

 3.  **Real-time Prediction & Alerting System:**
-    Provides instantaneous prediction results (category and confidence score) directly on the web interface.
-Critical classifications like "Violence" or "Weaponized" trigger immediate visual alerts to prompt rapid human intervention.
+    Provides instantaneous prediction results (category and confidence score) directly on the web interface, complemented by immediate visual alerts for detected threats.

 4.  **Interactive Web User Interface (UI):**
     A modern and user-friendly Streamlit application serves as the primary interface.
 It simplifies video upload, enables integrated video playback alongside analysis, and offers clear visualization of AI-generated predictions, making the system accessible to non-technical users.